CUNY-CL/yoyodyne/README.md

 `--auto_batch_size_mode`, `--auto_batch_size_steps_per_trial`, and
 `--auto_batch_size_max_trials`.
 The result is interpreted as follows:

-- If `--batch_size` is 0, then maximum batch size is used as the effective batch size.
 - If the maximum batch size is greater than `--batch_size`, then `--batch_size` is used as the effective batch size.
 - If the maximum batch size is less than `--batch_size`, it determines the